nuprl/TypeWeaver/README.md

 TODO, rough instructions, will be cleaned up

+## Evaluation stages

 The experiment has a number of stages:
 1. Type annotation prediction
+    - This step requires a GPU for the InCoder model
-2. Type weaving (only for DeepTyper and LambdaNet)
+2. Type weaving
+    - Only for DeepTyper and LambdaNet
 3. Type checking
 4. Summarizing the results
 5. Generating the figures

+## Makefile targets

 The Makefile has rules for running the experiment.